 You can give online now.
 At the bottom of the donation form, enter the name of your loved one.
 Your e-mailed donation receipt will include a link to a certificate you can print right away!

-We are so excited that you are interested in hosting a donation drive to make the holidays bright for foster kids!
-Email firstname.lastname@example.org or call 206-267-5109 to get a comprehensive packet mailed right to your door.
+We are so excited that you are interested in hosting a donation drive for foster kids!
+Email email@example.com or call 206-267-5109 to get a comprehensive packet mailed right to your door.
+Can’t wait to get started?
+Fantastic!
+Read on for ways to launch your drive in the meantime.

 The most fun part of all happens after your drive ends: you get to bring everything to Treehouse!
 While you’re here, we would love to give you a tour of The Wearhouse and show you just how directly you are impacting the lives of youth living in foster care.